 - Flour: Thickens the sauce.
 All-purpose flour works best.

-- Salt & White Pepper: Adds seasoning without altering the color. *I often use black pepper when using this sauce in lasagna because it won't make any difference to the appearance.
+- Salt and white Pepper: add seasoning without altering the color. *I often use black pepper when using this sauce in lasagna because it doesn't affect the appearance.

 - Nutmeg: A pinch adds a subtle, aromatic layer to the sauce.